JHenzi/MarketGPT/README.md

 - [x] Add "/" route

-July 14th, 2025: **The stock recommendations needs debugged.** The logs show that the LLM is returning valid looking JSON but when we visit the page we don't see any recommendations.
-We should probably just make the easy pivot to storing recommendations in SQLite or something similar, it's too hard to debug ChromaDB for this usage.
+~~July 14th, 2025: **The stock recommendations needs debugged.** The logs show that the LLM is returning valid looking JSON but when we visit the page we don't see any recommendations.
+We should probably just make the easy pivot to storing recommendations in SQLite or something similar, it's too hard to debug ChromaDB for this usage.~~

+- [x] Migrate recommendations to SQLite

+**December 2nd, 2025: Today's Recommendations Showing Blank** ⚠️
+- The "today's recommendations" page is currently showing blank/empty
+- The system is processing recommendations and storing them in SQLite
+- Root cause is under investigation
+- Historical recommendations and API endpoints appear to be working
+- See issue tracking for updates

 ---